josephwhite/Archipelago/worlds/nodebuster/docs/setup_en.md

 3. After the window opens find launch options and put "--script addons/mod_loader/mod_loader_setup.gd"(remove quotes) in the launch options field.
 Then open Nodebuster once.
 3. After you opened the game go back to the properties window and remove what we put in the launch options field.
 4. Go back to the Nodebuster local files. and create a folder named "mods".
-5. Insert the ZIP file of the archipelago mod into the mods folder.
+5. Insert the ZIP file of the archipelago mod found [here](https://github.com/Emerald836/Emerlads-Nodebuster_AP_Mod/releases) into the mods folder.
  * Do not unzip the mod file as the mod loader requires for it to be zipped.
 6. Open up Nodebuster once more and the game should ask you to restart the game.
 Click yes.
 After restarting the game the mod will be installed.